bunchc/blog/content/posts/2014-10-15-ZeroVM---Some-Background.md

 - 'secure'
 - Managed via namespaces and process isolation

 The important thing to note here, are the shared Kernel bits and the low overhead.
 The shared Kernel basically means everyone will run from the same Linux Kernel, and thus have the same features and limits therein.
 However, as an upside to that, you also shed having to carry around a full OS installation, networking stack, etc, and thus have much less overhead.
-This enables faster startup times and a potentially smaller attack surface.
+This enables faster startup times.

 ### ZeroVM